RoniAndarsyah/Avatar-1.0/readme.txt

 ProfilePress also lets you:

-* Disable the admin bar and restrict access to the WordPress dashboard based on user roles.​
+* Disable the admin bar and restrict access to the raynoz dashboard based on user roles.​
-* Redirect the WordPress default login page (wp-login.php) to your custom login, registration page and password reset pages.
+* Redirect the raynoz default login page (raynoz-login.php) to your custom login, registration page and password reset pages.

 = Email Customizer =